converspace/trentauth/README.md

 ### Verify integrity and authencity of data published by a domain

-Note: Trentauth server is https only.
+Note: No HTTPS on Alice and Bob's domain.
+Trentauth server is HTTPS only.

 * Alice asks a trentauth server to verify her domain.
 * The trentauth server does a whois for the domain to retrieve the registrant email address and sends verification email.